Cerberus-Agency/midsouthcoatings/pages/faqs.md

 # FAQs

 <div class="question">
-What’s the difference between COOLWALL&reg; and other coatings that use ceramic microspheres?
+What’s the difference between COOLWALL<sup>&reg;</sup> and other coatings that use ceramic microspheres?
 </div>

 <div class="answer">